Rudraksh (film)

-Rudraksh is a 2004 Indian Hindi-language science fiction action film directed by Mani Shankar. cinematography by T. Surendra Reddy starring Suniel Shetty, Sanjay Dutt, Bipasha Basu, Isha Koppikar and Kabir Bedi.
-The film has many references to epic poem Ramayana ("The Path of Rāma").
-The film released on 13 February 2004 to a negative response by critics and was declared a disaster at the box office.
+Rudraksh is a 2004 Indian Hindi-language science fantasy action film directed by Mani Shankar.
+The film stars Sanjay Dutt, Suniel Shetty, Bipasha Basu, Isha Koppikar and Kabir Bedi.
+The film has many references to the epic poem Ramayana ("The Path of Rāma").
+The film released on 13 February 2004 to negative reviews by critics and was declared as a disaster at the box office.

 Plot

-Dr. Gayatri (Bipasha Basu) is an Indian American paranormal researcher at University of California, researching esoteric practices such as voodoo, spirit possession, magic and healing powers.
+Dr. Gayatri Singh is an Indian American paranormal researcher at the University of California, researching esoteric practices such as voodoo, spirit possession, magic, and healing powers.
 She seeks the hidden knowledge that goes into such practices, the knowledge that cannot be explained by science or logic.